-Here is an email from a young man seeking to become a Navy SEAL but is a college football and power lifter.
-He asks, "Right now my run and swim times are not good, my PT is OK but I do not have any endurance to do multiple sets of high rep calisthenics exercises.
-How do you go from thinking long distance is anything over 100 yards to running and swimming for miles and doing hundreds of reps of pushups, situps, pull-ups, etc, etc?"
+Here is an email from a young man seeking to become a Navy SEAL but is a college football and powerlifter.
+He asks, "Right now, my run and swim times are not good.
+My PT is OK, but I do not have any endurance to do multiple sets of high-rep calisthenics exercises.
+How do you go from thinking long distance is anything over 100 yards to running and swimming for miles and doing hundreds of reps of push-ups, sit-ups, pull-ups, etc., etc.?"

 To truly make this transition, your body can take up to two years to change from a power athlete to an intermediate endurance/strength athlete.
-SEAL training requires you to be a master of your bodyweight in obstacle courses as well as in operational skills.
-Having the ability to repeatedly (several sets) move your body with power and agility requires similar movements as many contact sports provide, but the endurance to continue for miles or hours requires the training of intermediate and long distance sports in running and swimming.
+SEAL training requires you to be a master of your body weight in obstacle courses, as well as in operational skills.
+Repeatedly moving your body with power and agility for several sets requires similar movements to many contact sports, but the endurance to continue for miles or hours only comes from running and swimming for intermediate and long distances.

-This type of athlete is now known as the Tactical Athlete and the military is now taking interest in preserving these highly trained "multi-sport" teams of individuals.
+This type of athlete is now known as the tactical athlete, and the military is taking interest in preserving these highly trained "multisport" teams of individuals.
 With literally millions of dollars of training spent on each individual special operations member, all branches of the military now hire physiology specialists to create programs that will enhance the performance and lengthen the operational lifespan.

-However, there is a division in Type 2 fibers which enable the muscles to have endurance as well as strength and power.
-This is Type 2a muscle fiber, which is a happy medium between fast and slow twitch muscle.
+However, there is a division in Type 2 fibers that enable the muscles to have endurance, as well as strength and power.
+This is Type 2a muscle fiber, which is a happy medium between fast- and slow-twitch muscle.
 The "traditional Type 2" is actually Type 2b.
-The jury is out on whether or not we are capable of changing Type 2b fibers to Type 2a, but I will tell you, I went from power-lifting football player to SEAL shape in about two years by not lifting weights and focusing on high rep calisthenics and miles of running and swimming.
+The jury is out on whether we are capable of changing Type 2b fibers to Type 2a, but I went from a powerlifting football player to SEAL shape in about two years by not lifting weights and focusing on high-rep calisthenics and miles of running and swimming.

-So to answer the question, I would drop the weights to truly make the transition - and if that is not possible yet then simply add the calisthenics (pullups, pushups, situps) on days you work those muscle groups as a compromise.
-Running 1-2 miles is tough at your weight so when you are done with football you need to increase your mileage in swimming and gradually increase running mileage in order to lose weight and you will find running, body weight exercises are much easier.
+So to answer the question, I would drop the weights to make the transition.
+If that is not possible yet, then simply add the calisthenics (pull-ups, push-ups, sit-ups) on days you work those muscle groups as a compromise.
+Running 1-2 miles is tough at your weight, so when you are done with football, you need to increase your mileage in swimming and gradually increase running mileage in order to lose weight.
+You will find running and body-weight exercises are much easier.

-But I do not think you would be in beginner mode - perhaps intermediate military PT mode.
-What you will find is that your muscle strength is large but your muscle endurance is weak and that gets better the more reps you do.
+But I do not think you would be in beginner mode -- perhaps intermediate military PT mode.
+What you will find is that your muscle strength is large, but your muscle endurance is weak, and that gets better the more reps you do.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.